scribe-security/docs/docs/ci-integrations/github/action-bom.md

 <details>
   <summary> Store evidence on OCI (SBOM,SLSA) </summary>

-Store any evidence on any OCI registry.
+Store any evidence on any OCI registry. <br />
 Support storage for all targets and both SBOM and SLSA evidence formats.

-> Use input variable `format` to select between supported formats.
+> Use input variable `format` to select between supported formats. <br />
 > Write permission to `oci-repo` is required.

 ```YAML